Announcing the dbt Semantic Layer for data notebooks

-Today, we’re announcing our native integration with the dbt Semantic Layer in Deepnote (now available in public beta) and its impact on data producers, data consumers, and their experience.
+Today we’re announcing our native integration with the dbt Semantic Layer in Deepnote (now available in public beta).

-In this post, we will look under the hood of the dbt Semantic Layer, how it’s useful in the context of data exploration and notebooks, and share use cases around how our community and customers are getting value from it.
+Let's look under the hood of the dbt Semantic Layer, explore how it’s useful in the context of data exploration and notebooks, and highlight use cases for how our community and customers are getting value from it.

 What is the Semantic Layer?

-TL;DR — with the Semantic Layer, you can be confident that your metrics come from a single truth source.
-And you can reach a unified view of data across the organization and within the data tools used across every team.
+👉 TLDR: With the Semantic Layer, you can be confident that your metrics come from a single source of truth.
+You can also create a unified view of data across your organization and within the data tools used across every team.

-As data-ists, our goal is to interpret data in a way that represents reality and helps our organizations make better decisions.
+As data professionals, our goal is to interpret data in a way that represents reality and helps our organizations make better decisions.
 Metrics are an essential piece of the puzzle — they help us isolate signal from the noise and rally everyone around what’s important.

-Metrics, however, are not static.
+But metrics aren't static.
 They evolve as the organization matures.
 As teams learn through data and grow in size, our definitions of core business metrics and how we consume them quickly change.
-And as the underlying source data becomes more complex, the chain of logic we apply to convert this data to insights also changes.
+And as the underlying source data becomes more complex, the chain of logic we apply to convert this data into insights also changes.